 So now you’ve eradicated processed foods from your diet and you’ve embraced cooking in water (or broth, lemon juice etc) instead of oil.
 But there’s still one major hurdle and that will be whenever you eat out.

 How you handle that will depend on where you live, how often you eat out and what your individual circumstances are.
 In my case, I don’t eat out hardly ever, and there won’t be any oil free options available on the odd occasion that I do.
 So I am resigned to the fact that when I eat out, finding gluten free vegan options is a challenge already without trying to go oil free.

 Obviously though, whenever we order a salad in a restaurant, we can ask for the dressing to be served separately or left off completely.
 Then you can use a tiny bit of the dressing or just dress the salad in lemon juice or vinegar.

-Steps to Take For an Oil Free Vegan Lifestyle: Summary
+Steps to Take For Adopting Oil Free Vegan Cooking: Summary